If you like to mail us please click on the email address:

-My work has been exhibited in The Netherlands and abroad and I have recieved two 'basis stipendia' grants.
+My work has been exhibited in The Netherlands and abroad and I have recieved three 'basis stipendia' grants.

 My interest in philosophy brought me in contact with the work of Wittgenstein, and his notes concerning colour.
 Also Heidegger whose description of a country lane as a conscious entity observing its world from its own perspective was an inspiratiion.

 Reading these abstract observations I felt as in a time machine returning me to my early youth, picking dandylions on my fathers farmland, my hand glowing yellow in the summer sun.
 This experience worked as a catylist for my current work.

 The first photo I ever made was of a brand new 1963 PA Vauxhall, parked on the forecourt of the Mobile service station on the corner of Purnell street, Wanganui New Zealand.
 I shot it front on from a low angle, full frame on my brothers " Box Brownie ".